energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 ## Step 2: Generating a QR-code
 > For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.<

-The `device.name` and `device.activation_token` of the device should be encoded in a QR-code that visible to the subject that receives the Twomes measurement device.
+The `device.name` and `device.activation_token` of the device should be encoded in a QR-code that visible to the subject that receives the NeedForHeat measurement device.
 When printed on a sticker, we recomend attaching it the back of the measurement device.

 In general, we follow [Espressif's QR-code format](https://github.com/espressif/esp-idf-provisioning-android#qr-code-scan).
 With a few additional conventions: we always use security and currently, support for SoftAP is not yet fully implemented nor fully documented.
 Watch this space for changes in the way the `name` key of the QR-code payload is used.